phl0at/BG3Builds/README.md

 <br/>
 <br/>

 Thanks for taking the time to check out what I'm working on!
-If you're hiring, here's a link to [my resume](https://github.com/user-attachments/files/17092342/Max_Fonda_Resume.pdf) and [my portfolio site](https://mxwll155.wixsite.com/portfolio)!
+If you're hiring, here's a link to [my portfolio site](https://mxwll155.wixsite.com/portfolio)!

 <br/>
 <br/>